Rohit102497/UltraMNIST_FasterRCNN/README.md

 Other parameters can also be set in the `Faster_RCNN/train.py` file, like:
 - `lr`: Set learning rate to 0.0001.

-**Note:** *You might get an error in the cv2.dnn package as AttributeError: module 'cv2.dnn' has no attribute 'DictValue'.
-If you get that error, please go to the "/usr/local/lib/python3.10/dist-packages/cv2/typing/__init__.py" file and comment that line.*

 Training the model, saves" two 4 files in `Faster_RCNN/outputs`:
 - `best_model.pth`: Contains the trained model based on the best performance on validation set.